benbahrenburg/benCoding.SMS/README.md

 //This call opens the SMS Message Dialog window withe number and message you provided earlier sms.open({
-    animated:true //Indicate if the dialog should be animated on open (OPTIONAL) });
+    animated:true, //Indicate if the dialog should be animated on open (OPTIONAL) portraitOnly:true //Indicate if we lock the dialog into the portrait orientation only (OPTIONAL) });
 </code></pre>